benrybin/revealjs/zcw_content/md/intro-to-python.md

 ### Single Element Tuples

-When creating a tuple with a single elmeent, you have to include a final comma:
+When creating a tuple with a single element, you have to include a final comma.

 ```none
 >>> t1 = 'a'